Vaanam Kottattum: Plot

-As a young boy, Selva sees his paternal uncle Velusaamy Thevar being stabbed by someone.
-Selva brings his father Bose Kaalai, and they all take the uncle to the hospital.
-Bose is infuriated that his enemies did this to prevent his brother from contesting in elections.
-He goes to their home and kills two people who were the reason behind his brother's condition.
-The murder is witnessed by the young Baskaran, son of one of the killed by Bose.
-Bose's wife Chandra is shocked on hearing that he killed two people.
-Bose is arrested but hopes that he can clear the charge and come out.
-His opponents win the elections out of sympathy votes, and Bose is jailed for 16 years.
-Chandra is disappointed by her husband's irresponsible behavior and wishes that her son should not become like his father.
-She leaves her in-laws' family and moves to Chennai with her son Selva and daughter Mangai.
+As a young boy, Selva witnesses his paternal uncle Velusaamy Thevar being stabbed by someone.
+His father Bose Kaalai takes him to the hospital, where Bose kills two people who were responsible for his brother's condition.
+Bose's wife Chandra is shocked and wishes her son not to become like his father.
+She moves to Chennai with her son Selva and daughter Mangai.

-Chandra struggles a lot with adolescent Selva who is so adamant and thug attitude.
-Bose's elder brother Velusaamy supports his brother's family.
-Selva and Mangai are now adults, but Selva's attitude has not changed.
-Selva takes up a job as a call taxi driver, and Mangai is a law college student.
-She shares a good friendship with her friend Ramanathan.
-Selva drives a couple in his taxi and sees them fighting over the breakup of the couple.
-The girl threatens her lover to marry her or she will commit suicide by jumping from the bridge into the lake.
-The scared lover tries to stop her, but the girl pushes him to the lake.
-Selva pushes the girl into the lake to save the boy but finds that both cannot swim.
-He also jumps and saves them.
-Selva introduces himself to the girl named Preetha and her father George in the hospital.
+Chandra struggles with adolescent Selva's stubborn attitude.
+Bose's elder brother Velusaamy supports his family.
+As adults, Selva works as a call taxi driver and Mangai is a law college student.
+They share a good friendship with Ramanathan.
+Selva drives a couple in his taxi and sees them fighting over their breakup.
+The girl threatens her lover to marry her or commit suicide by jumping from a bridge into a lake.
+Selva saves both the boy and the girl, rescuing them both.

-Velusaamy asks Selva to accompany him to a wholesale plantain market to settle accounts with one of the buyers, Paramasivan.
-Paramasivan tries to cheat Velusaamy, but Selva somehow gets the due money back.
-He sees potential in wholesale plantain sales and starts a new business of plantain wholesale.
-They approach the family of the victim killed by Bose to supply plantains, to which they reluctantly agree to.
-Selva meets George and understands that Preetha's family is heavily indebted.
-Selva and Mangai approach a big head in plantain wholesale, Reddy, for the supply of Andhra plantains.
-Reddy is impressed by Selva's confident approach and agrees to do business with him provided that he secures a shop in the Koyambedu market.
-Mangai intelligently accomplishes the task..
-They win a place in the Koyembedu market, and Mangai befriends Reddy's son Kalyan.
+Velusaamy asks Selva to accompany him to a wholesale plantain market to settle accounts with Paramasivan.
+He gets the due money back and starts a new business of plantain wholesale.
+They approach the victim's family to supply plantains, which they reluctantly agree to.
+Preetha's family is heavily indebted, and they approach Reddy, a big head in plantain wholesale, for supply of Andhra plantains.
+Reddy agrees to do business with them provided they secure a shop in the Koyambedu market.
+Mangai intelligently accomplishes the task, winning a place in the Koyembedu market and befriending Reddy's son Kalyan.